-Advertised medical weight loss must include behavior modification, comprehensive nutritional education, exercise or physical therapy intervention, long-term maintenance programs, dispensing and/or prescribing FDA-approved medications as indicated for weight loss on a monthly basis as part of the patient's treatment plan.
+N. Advertised medical weight loss must include behavior modification, comprehensive nutritional education, exercise or physical therapy intervention, long-term maintenance programs, dispensing and/or prescribing FDA-approved medications as indicated for weight loss on a monthly basis as part of the patient's treatment plan.

 Rule 1.3 Registration for Controlled Substances Certificate.
-Every physicianlicensee licensed to practice in Mississippi who prescribes, administers or dispenses any controlled substance within Mississippi or who proposes to engage in the prescribing, administering or dispensing of any controlled substance within Mississippi must be registered with the U.S. Drug Enforcement Administration in compliance with Title 21 CFR Part 1301 Food and Drugs.
+Every physician licensee licensed to practice in Mississippi who prescribes, administers or dispenses any controlled substance within Mississippi or who proposes to engage in the prescribing, administering or dispensing of any controlled substance within Mississippi must be registered with the U.S. Drug Enforcement Administration in compliance with Title 21 CFR Part 1301 Food and Drugs.

 In addition, that physician must be registered with the Mississippi Prescription Monitoring Program (MPMP) by December 31, 2013.
 Each individual who is licensed by the Mississippi State Board of Medical Licensure and has prescriptive authority must be registered with the Mississippi Prescription Monitoring Program (MPMP).
-Every licensee who provides medical care in a pain management practice as defined in Rule 1.2 (G) shallmust review the MPMP at each patient encounter in which a prescription for a controlled substance is issued.
-Every licensee, regardless of practice specialty, shallmust review the MPMP at each patient encounter in which an opioid is prescribed for acute and/or chronic noncancerous pain.
-Those licensees whose practice is not a pain management practice as defined previously shallmust actively utilize the MPMP upon initial contact with new patients and at least every three (3) months thereafter on any and all patients who are prescribed, administered, or dispensed controlled substances.
+Every licensee who provides medical care in a pain management practice as defined in Rule 1.2 (GK) shall-must review the MPMP at each patient encounter in which a prescription for a controlled substance is issued.
+Every licensee, regardless of practice specialty, shall-must review the MPMP at each patient encounter in which an opioid is prescribed for acute and/or chronic non-cancerous/non-terminal pain.
+Those licensees whose practice is not a pain management practice as defined previously shallmust actively utilize the MPMP upon initial contact with new patients and at least every three (3) months thereafter on any and all patients who are prescribed, administered, or dispensed controlled substances other than opioids.
+Licensees who issue a prescription for Lomotil, Lyrica, Testosterone, or Amphetamines prescribed to pediatric patients under the age of sixteen (16) for the treatment of ADHD, are not required in that instance to utilize the MPMP as stated herein.

 Reports generated on such patients should span the length of time from the previous review of the MPMP so that adequate information is obtained to determine patient compliance with treatment.
 Documentation, such as a copy of the report itself and/or reflection in the chart dictation and/or notes, shallmust be kept within the patient's record and made available for inspection upon request.
+As allowed by the Mississippi Board of Pharmacy and the MPMP, properly registered designees of the licensee may run/obtain the report for the licensee's review as required herein.

-In addition, licensees required to register under this section shallmust also utilize the MPMP to generate a global report to review their entire practice as a whole at least yearly.
-Documentation of the global report shallmust be kept in a separate file to be available for inspection upon request.
+In addition, licensees required to register under this section shall also utilize the MPMP to generate a global report to review their entire practice as a whole at least yearly.
+Documentation of the global report shall be kept in a separate file to be available for inspection upon request.